Bounds on Characteristic Polynomials: Discussions and Problems

 Since $\chi(\mathcal{A},1)=0$ when $\mathcal{A}$ is linear, we have

-Namely, the deconing construction can geometrically realize $\D\chi(\mathcal{A};t)$ as the characteristic polynomial of the hyperplane arrangement $\d\mathcal{A}$ for the linear hyperplane arrangement $\mathcal{A}$.
-However, this construction can not be applied directly to affine cases.
-Hence, to answer the above question, we need to extend the deconing construction an affine hyperplane arrangement $\mathcal{A}$ such that $\chi(\d\mathcal{A};t)=\D\chi(\mathcal{A};t)$.
+Namely, for the linear hyperplane arrangement $\mathcal{A}$, the deconing construction can geometrically realize $\D\chi(\mathcal{A};t)$ as the characteristic polynomial of the hyperplane arrangement $\d\mathcal{A}$.
+However, it is not easy to find a generalization of this construction directly for affine hyperplane arrangements.